Linear Log-Normal Attention with Unbiased Concentration: Design of Linearized Attention

 \section{Design of Linearized Attention}

 In the previous section, we presented a holistic model of SA and conducted a thorough analysis of its properties.
 Specifically, we identified the log-normal distribution of the SA matrix.
-Additionally, we analyzed concentration behavior dictated by temperature parameters, which can be measured with entropy (biased) and spectral gap (unbiased) metrics.
+Additionally, we analyzed concentration behavior dictated by the temperature parameter.
+We can measure AC using the entropy (biased) and the spectral gap (unbiased) metrics.
 In this section, we design the LA method based on the defined model, which resembles similar characteristics and imitates SA behavior.
 In particular, our LA model should have log-normal distribution with similar moments.
 Moreover, it should emulate the concentration pattern of the SA by matching its entropy and spectral gap curves.
 As a result, we expect our LA method to achieve performance comparable to the SA.